-Today I have an interview with Ben, the creator of Bookkeeper Business Launch.
-Ben’s business has been featured on Forbes, The Huffington Post, The Penny Hoarder, and many more.
+Today I have an interview with Ben, the creator of Bookkeeper Launch.
+Ben’s business is featured on Forbes, The Huffington Post, The Penny Hoarder, and many more.

 Since 2001, Ben has helped over 2,000 people start their own bookkeeping business.
 This work from home career lets you determine how much you make, who you work with, when you work, and obviously, where you work.

 And since the average bookkeeper can expect to make $62 per hour or $40,000 per year, this is a fantastic option for those of you that rather work from home and set your hours.

 Before we get started, make sure to sign up for my free resource library and get access to exclusive printables all about saving money and building wealth, meal planning, and more.

 Can you tell us a little bit about yourself?